Vruddhi18/Time-Series-Transformer/README.md

     4     5      5     10      15

-The following example will output as pandas DataFrame and also takes additional parameters.
-Note: since pandas already has column name, the new name will automatically beocme suffix.
+The following example will output as a pandas DataFrame and also takes additional parameters.
+Note: since pandas already has column names, the new name will automatically become suffixes.

 ```python